string The status of the payment. Possible values: -created -authorized -captured -refunded -failed

 integer GST charged for the payment.

-string Code for the error that occurred during payment.
-For example, BAD_GATEWAY_ERROR.
+string Error that occurred during payment.
+For example, BAD_REQUEST_ERROR.

 json object Contains user-defined fields, stored for reference purposes.